devitocodes/devito/benchmarks/user/README.md

 numactl --cpubind=0 --membind=0 python benchmark.py ...
 ```
 While a benchmark is running, you can have some useful programs running in
 background in other shells.
-For example, to monitor pinning and affinity:
+For example, to monitor pinning:
 ```
 htop
 ```